-Ensuring early learning is good quality
+Ensuring quality in early learning

 Here’s how we do that:

 Our rules on quality

 Before an early learning service of any kind begins operating it must meet our licensing standards.
 The licensing standards make clear what is expected on curriculum, health and safety, premises and facilities, and governance, management and administration.
 An early learning service has to show us over a probationary period of up to 12 months that it is delivering on those standards.
 A full licence will be issued to the service once this is achieved.
 Early learning services are inspected by regional public health services to ensure they meet health standards.